Alexis0215/Gradebook-Database/README.txt

 A README file.
 The minimum required content of the file should contains the instructions to compile and execute your code;
 The test cases that you use and the results that you get from the test cases.

 My output and ERD are both in my Gradebook Report.
 To run it, go onto this website : https://paiza.io/en/languages/mysql.
+My testcases are in the same file as my code.